Kingson4Wu/ForgeFlow/README.md

 4. `{project_name}.py` in the `examples/` directory

 It will then look for a rule-building function.
 The recommended function name is `build_rules`, which provides consistency across all projects.

+### Task Mode

+ForgeFlow also supports task mode, which allows you to define reusable rules for specific types of tasks.
+See [Task Mode Documentation](docs/task_mode.md) for more details.

 ### CLI Adapter Pattern